MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsAcsFederationConfiguration.md

 ## SYNOPSIS

+> [!NOTE]
-**Important:** Functionality described in this document is currently in limited preview and only authorized organizations have access.
+> **Limited Preview:** Functionality described in this document is currently in limited preview and only authorized organizations have access.
 This preview version is provided without a service-level agreement, and is not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 This cmdlet is used to retrieve the federation configuration between Teams and Azure Communication Services (ACS).